FriendsOfSymfony/FOSHttpCacheBundle/Resources/doc/reference/configuration/headers.rst

 .. tip::

-    This simplistic ETag handler will not help you to prevent unnecessary work on your webserver, but allows a caching proxy to use the ETag cache validation method to preserve bandwidth.
+    This simplistic ETag handler will not help you to prevent unnecessary work on your web server, but allows a caching proxy to use the ETag cache validation method to preserve bandwidth.
 The presence of an ETag tells clients that they can send a ``If-None-Match`` header with the ETag their current version of the content has.
 If the caching proxy still has the same ETag, it responds with a "304 Not Modified" status.

-    You can get additional performance if you write your own ETag listener that also checks the ETag on requests and decides whether the content of the requested page would still generate the same ETag and abort the request as early as possible to return the "304 Not Modified" status.
+    You can get additional performance if you write your own ETag handler that can read an ETag from your content and decide very early in the request whether the ETag changed or not.
+It can then terminate the request early with an empty "304 Not Modified" response.
+This avoids rendering the whole page.
+If the page depends on permissions, make sure to make the ETag differ based on those permissions (e.g. by appending the :doc:`user context hash </features/user-context>`).

 ``last_modified``
 """""""""""""""""